dougsweetser/Q/docs/doing_physics.md

 Dr. Paul Romanelli.
 You tried to listen in the early days, and that mattered a lot.

-Prof. Guido Sandri, BU.
-I hope you find this page to be FANTASTIC.
-Prof.
-Sandri is an Italian antidepressant.
+Prof. Guido Sandri, BU, RIP.
+You were always FANTASTIC.
+Prof. Sandri was an Italian antidepressant.

 Prof. Edwin F. Taylor, MIT, the world's best teacher of relativity.